 Disclosures: I received travel expenses from the American Board of Internal Medicine in 2015 to attend meetings of the Assessment 2020 Task Force.
 I received travel expenses from the American College of Cardiology in 2016 to attend the Cardiovascular Innovation Summit.

 My husband and I do not own any securities of drug or device manufacturers.
-My mother, and a trust created at the time of my father’s death, hold securities of certain drug and device manufacturers, and I and my siblings are beneficiaries and will receive payouts at the time of my mother’s death.
+My mother, and a trust created at the time of my father’s death, hold securities of certain drug and device manufacturers as part of a diversified portfolio of securities, and my siblings and I are beneficiaries and will receive payouts at the time of my mother’s death.
 I am not involved in the management of my parents’ assets.
 Most likely the actual securities will not be distributed but rather will be sold so that cash can be distributed.